(Podcast available here).

 B. is understanding

-This defines the “fear of the LORD” as “departing from evil” (cf. Ecc.
-12:13-14; “Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man.
-For God shall bring every work into judgment, with every secret thing, whether it be good, or whether it be evil.”
-Ex.
-20:20 “And Moses said unto the people, Fear not: for God is come to prove you, and that his fear may be before your faces, that ye sin not.”).
+This defines the “fear of the LORD” as departing from evil (cf. Eccl.
+12:13–14: “Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man.
+For God shall bring every work into judgment, with every secret thing, whether it be good, or whether it be evil.”; Ex.
+20:20: “And Moses said unto the people, Fear not: for God is come to prove you, and that his fear may be before your faces, that ye sin not.”).

-Central focus and theme of chapter 28 is Wisdom is precious (a rare commodity) in “the earth” (vv.
-2, 5, 24); and only God knows where it is to be found (see vv.
-12, 20, 23-28).
-Job acknowledges only God has Wisdom being evident in creation which man cannot understand completely.
-God argues this same point to Job in His discourse (Job 38:1-41:34)
+The central focus of chapter 28 is that wisdom is precious—a rare treasure in the earth (vv.
+2, 5, 24)—and only God knows where it is to be found (vv.
+12, 20, 23–28).
+Job acknowledges that only God possesses true wisdom, which is evident in creation yet beyond man’s full comprehension.
+God makes this same point directly to Job in His discourse (Job 38:1–41:34).

-This is the common message of Wisdom poetry (see Pro 3:13-15 “Happy is the man that findeth wisdom, and the man that getteth understanding.
+This is the recurring message of Wisdom poetry.
+As Proverbs 3:13–15 declares: “Happy is the man that findeth wisdom, and the man that getteth understanding.
 For the merchandise of it is better than the merchandise of silver, and the gain thereof than fine gold.
 She is more precious than rubies: and all the things thou canst desire are not to be compared unto her.”
-Pro.
-20:15 “There is gold, and a multitude of rubies: but the lips of knowledge are a precious jewel.”
+Similarly, Proverbs 20:15 affirms: “There is gold, and a multitude of rubies: but the lips of knowledge are a precious jewel.”

-The Book of Job indicates we are dependent upon God’s revelation to man to understand there is a spiritual realm that does affect the physical realm so we will never fully understand what is occurring in the earth without God’s revelation.
-All science and philosophy must be understood in light of God’s word.
+The Book of Job thus underscores that man is dependent upon God’s revelation to recognize the reality of the spiritual realm and its influence on the physical.
+Without such revelation, we can never fully understand what occurs in the earth.
+Therefore, all science and philosophy must ultimately be interpreted in the light of God’s Word.